-On ground and without other information, the setting to obtain before a flight test should be +/-80% of maximum setting.
+On ground and without other information, the setting to obtain before a flight test should be $\pm -80\%$ of maximum setting.

-In use, the engine should turn at the maximum continuous RPMs authorized by the manufacturer at the highest possible level flight speed.
-The final setting should be corrected in favor of "cruising" or "climbing" by a slightly higher or lower blade angle.
+In use, the engine should turn at the maximum RPMs authorized by the constructor at the highest possible level flight speed.
+The final setting should be corrected in favor of "cruising" or "climbing" for a slightly higher or lower blade angle.